 FreeBitco.in is a Bitcoin faucet that offers a chance to win free bitcoins through a Hi-Lo game plus a weekly lottery.
-If you’re looking on how to earn free bitcoin, read further.
+If you’re looking at how to earn free bitcoin, read further.

 What Is FreeBitco.in?

 FreeBitco offers what looks like two games.
-There is Hi-Lo which they say you can win up to $200 in bitcoins.
-They say you can win up to $200 in free bitcoins every hour and then in the same paragraph FreeBitco says if you play this game, you can win up to 1 Bitcoin each time you play.
+There is Hi-Lo where they say you can win up to $200 in bitcoins.
+They say you can win up to $200 in free bitcoins every hour and then in the same paragraph, FreeBitco says if you play this game, you can win up to 1 Bitcoin each time you play.
 Then there is a weekly lottery for prizes.
-Players get a 50% referral commission when they encouraged their friends, family and others to play.
+Players get a 50% referral commission when they encouraged their friends, family, and others to play.
 There are a few websites where people are actually advertising for more players.

 Who Can Participate?

 Though there is no information on who can or cannot play, the very nature of bitcoins suggests that anyone can join the games.
 Bitcoin is a currency that is not based in any country or by any authority.
 The exchange rate floats though the current rate of exchange is 1 Bitcoin is worth US$ 2,282.23.